 Begin learning about the fundamental elements of criminal liability with this discussion of actus reus (i.e., the act element of any crime).

-Welcome to our look at the fundamental elements of criminal liability.
-These are foundational requirements that apply to all crimes—or virtually all crimes, as we'll see.
+The fundamental elements of criminal liability are foundational requirements that apply to virtually all crimes.